hoangduytran/blender-manual/manual/addons/import_export/scene_3ds.rst

    Usually only one frame is found in static scenes, it will be imported to the timeline.
    If the 3ds scene is animated, the complete animation will be imported to the timeline.

 Transform
 ^^^^^^^^^

+Size Constraint
+   Scales the imported objects by 10 scene units until it reaches the size defined here.
+   To disable set the *Size Constraint* to zero.

 Forward / Up Axis
    Since many applications use a different axis for 'Up',